Ricochet (1991 film): Plot

 Styles witnesses a video of Blake entering his daughters' room with a hatchet.
-Styles heads to the park where his family are watching a circus act, and holds a black-clad figure he believes to be Blake at gunpoint; the figure turns out to be a clown, making Styles seem unstable.
-Blake releases the recording of Styles' rape, making it appear as if Styles is soliciting prostitutes.
-District Attorney Priscilla Brimleigh (Lindsay Wagner) suspends Styles.
+He heads to the park where his family is watching a circus act, and holds a black-clad figure he believes to be Blake at gunpoint.
+The figure turns out to be a clown, making Styles seem unstable.
+Blake releases the recording of Styles' rape, making it appear as if Styles is soliciting prostitutes and causing District Attorney Priscilla Brimleigh to suspend him.

-With Styles determined to get his name cleared, Styles and Doyle beat information out of one of Blake's former AB allies.
+With Styles determined to get his name cleared, he and Doyle beat information out of one of Blake's former allies in the Aryan Brotherhood.
 In an alley, Blake fatally shoots Doyle and plants Styles' fingerprints on the gun.
+Desperate, Styles contacts Odessa for help, bringing his family to the tenement building Odessa uses as a drug lab and placing them in Odessa's care.
+On the roof, Styles raves to the street below, apparently suicidal.
+This draws out Blake, who wants Styles to live a long, miserable life.
+Styles fakes his own death by blowing up Odessa's drug lab, secretly escaping the blast through a clothing chute as Blake watches in horror.

-Desperate, Styles contacts Odessa for help, bringing his family to the housing project Odessa uses as a drug lab.
-On the roof, Styles raves to the street below, apparently suicidal; this draws out Blake, who wants Styles to live a long, miserable life.
-Styles fakes his own death by escaping an explosion in the building.
+Odessa's gang abduct Kim, and Odessa sends a message to Blake that Styles is alive and intends to find him, challenging him to come to the Watts Towers.
+When Blake arrives, he finds Kim tied to the scaffolding and kills him in a fit of rage.
+Styles taunts Blake as the media descends on the scene, and captures the two men fighting atop the towers, thus exonerating Styles.
+Eventually, Odessa applies electricity to the metal tower, electrocuting Blake, before Styles throws Blake off the tower to his death.

-Odessa's gang abducts Kim, and Odessa sends a message to Blake that Styles is alive and intends to find him, challenging him to come to the Watts Towers.
-Blake finds Kim tied to the scaffolding and kills him.
-On the towers, Blake and Styles fight until Odessa applies electricity to the metal tower, electrocuting Blake.
-Styles pulls Blake off the tower and as he falls, impales himself on a spike.
-Styles reunites with his family and calls out to Odessa one last time, inviting him to basketball.
-Television news crews broadcast the dramatic turn of events, declaring Styles innocent.
-When a newscaster (Mary Ellen Trainor) asks Styles for comment, he turns off the news camera.
+Styles reunites with his family and invites Odessa to play basketball with him again, an offer Odessa accepts before driving away.
+When a newscaster asks Styles for comment on the events, he switches the TV camera off.